-The biological assets of the Group in 2011 increased due to increase in the value of the cows and larger area seeded in autumn.
+The biological assets of the Group in 2012 increased due to increase in the value of the cows and larger area seeded in autumn.
 Furthermore, as at the date of signing of this Report, no significant uninsured areas effected by winterkill were registered.

 During 2011, the Company issued a new capital issue of 13,268,732 shares.
 The issue commenced in Warsaw Stock Exchange.
-The share capital of Agrowill Group AB as at 31 December 2011 is LTL 84,820,986.
+The share capital of Agrowill Group AB as at 31 December 2011 and 31 December 2012 is LTL 84,820,986.
 The share capital is divided into 84,820,986 ordinary shares.
 Each issued share has a LTL 1 nominal value and fully paid.

 In June 2009, due to liquidity problems the Group publicly announced about the start of Restructuring processes for Parent company and agricultural subsidiaries.
 After announcing of processes, the Group classified all the loans and borrowings in restructuring entities as short-term debt due to fact that at the 31 of December 2009 there were no Restructuring plans approved and covenants of bank loans were not met.
-In 2010, some of the Restructuring plans were already approved, so the Group discounted the liabilities of those companies.
+In 2010 - 2011, all of the Restructuring plans were already approved, so the Group discounted the liabilities of those companies.
 Additionally, after approval of restructuring plans, the financial debt is classified as long-term debt according to the restructuring plan.
-In general, financial liabilities decreased by around LTL 45 million mainly due to capitalization of loans and bonds into equity.
-In 2011, all of the 15 restructuring plans are approved and borrowins are classified accordingly in the financial statements.